openandclose/tosixinch/docs/options.rst

     (Actually, it uses `fnmatch module <https://docs.python.org/3/library/fnmatch.html>`__,
     not `glob module <https://docs.python.org/3/library/glob.html>`__.).

-    The script tries the values of this option from all the sections.
+    The program tries the values of this option from all the sections.
     The section whose ``match`` option matches the ``url`` is used for the settings.